 DECEMBER 12th -A Holy Day in Mexico & Latinamerica which celebrates the VIRGEN DE GUADALUPE.
 She represents THE VIRGIN MARY and TONANTZIN-the Aztec Goddess of Fertility.
 The Virgen of Guadalupe is the PATRON SAINT OF MEXICO,and EMPERATRIZ DE LAS AMERICAS" (EMPRESS OF THE AMERICAS).
 This special day starts with an early mass filled with mariachis and continues all day as pilgrims from all over Mexico arrive at the Church LA BASILICA DE GUADALUPE where the legend states she first appeared to the INDIAN JUAN DIEGO.
-This day celebrates the DIVINE POWER & BEAUTY of women all over Latinamerica.
+This day celebrates the Divine Femenine all over Latinamerica.

-CHRISTMAS IN MEXICO: is the biggest holiday of the year.
-While the roots of LA NAVIDAD are Catholic, the German Tradiditions of the Christmas Tree, Santa Claus & presents have also been adopted, blending LAS NAVIDADES into a magical time of festivities.
+CHRISTMAS IN MEXICO: -the biggest holiday of the year.
+While the roots of LAS NAVIDADES are Catholic, the German Traditions of the Christmas Tree, Santa Claus & presents have also been adopted, blending into a magical time of festivities.

-In villages & pueblos, LAS POSADAS start 9 days before Christmas Day, they are processions on the street carrying the figures of MARIA & JOSE from the church to a neighbor's house, recreating their journey to find shelter to birth El NINO JESUS (The Baby Jesus) .
-A different neighbor hosts the statues each night and a celebration with tamales, traditional drinks, the breaking of a pinata and the singing of Christmas carols follows.
-THE POSADAS culminate on DEC 24th -NOCHEBUENA(CHRISTMAS EVE) where families attend mass and share a traditional dinner and SE SIENTA EL NINO JESUS, the Baby Jesus is placed under the Christmas Tree.
+In villages & pueblos, LAS POSADAS start 9 days before Christmas Day.
+They are processions on the street carrying the figures of "Jose & Maria" (Mary & Joseph ) from the church to a neighbor's house, recreating their journey to find shelter to birth El NIņO JESUS (The Baby Jesus) A different neighbor hosts the statues each night and a celebration with tamales, traditional drinks, the breaking of a pinata and the singing of Christmas carols follows.
+THE POSADAS culminate on DEC 24th NOCHEBUENA / CHRISTMAS EVE where families attend mass and share a traditional dinner and a doll representing the Baby Jesus is placed under the Christmas Tree.
 Gifts are also opened on the 24th, but the main focus is on family, community, peace & goodwill.

 The POINSETTA Flower called NOCHEBUENA is Mexico's contribution to our modern Christmas.
 An AZTEC Flower CUETLAXOCHITL, it was cultivated by priests for symbolizing "New Life".
 Poinsettas grow wild in the Mexican states of Chiapas, Oaxaca & Guerrero during November & December.
 Mr. Joel Poinsett, US embassador to Mexico first brought the seeds to the US in 1828.